OliverAust/Tib-Cort-Seg/README.md

 ```
 nnUNet_install_pretrained_model_from_zip
 ```
-4. Downsample your data with the formula:
+4. Downsample your data with the following formula.
+Optionally, you can try to use a weaker downsampling factor but this was not tested.
+We tried to adjust the histogram and other image adjustments to increase the   performance of the model on XRM data but found no improvements.
 ```
     YourResolution / 8.4 = Downsampling_Factor
 ```
-Optionally, you can try to use a weaker downsampling factor but this was not tested.
-We tried to adjust the histogram and other image adjustments to increase the performance of the model on XRM data but found no improvements.
 5. Convert your data into .nii.gz file format.
 6. Place your files in a new folder and create an output folder.
 7. Run: